 Praying for forgiveness

-Vitalie Șaramet, 42, is the Orthodox Christian priest of the Mereni church.
-The church is a village outside the capital city of Chișinău.
-The church sees homosexuality as a sin and as “something ugly that should be treated with brimstone”.
+Vitalie Șaramet, 42, is the Orthodox Christian priest of the Mereni church, located in a village outside the capital city of Chișinău.
+He explains how the church sees homosexuality as a sin and as “something ugly that should be treated with brimstone”.

 His go-to resources when it comes to explaining his beliefs is the Holy Writ, which he considers the cornerstone of the “tradition that we all have to keep”.
 Vitalie thinks NGOs and organizations protecting sexual minorities are trying to attract members into “this sick society” [LGBT community] on purpose.